• FlowerRoom

 Saints & Sinners

 The original Knickerbocker was just as well known for the artists who frequently visited as it was for the impressive collection gracing its walls.
-To honour our artistic past, The Knickerbocker commissioned acclaimed New York artist Molly Crabapple to create The Saints & Sinners of The Knickerbocker, a tribute to the illustrious history of the hotel.
-It tells the stories of the legendary events, inventions, and characters from 1906–1921, from the invention of the martini to F. Scott Fitzgerald writing “Mr. Icky” in his room upstairs.
+To honor our artistic past, The Knickerbocker commissioned acclaimed New York artist Molly Crabapple to create The Saints & Sinners of The Knickerbocker, a tribute to the illustrious history of the hotel.
+It tells the stories of the legendary events, inventions, and characters from 1906–1921, from the rumored invention of the martini to F. Scott Fitzgerald writing “Mr. Icky” in his room upstairs.

 Mollys Full Mural